-- Cribriform neuroepithelial tumor: Representing less than 50% of nonmedulloblastoma embryonal tumors, this subtype is a nonrhabdoid tumor that arises in the vicinity of the third, fourth, or lateral ventricles.
-This tumor is characterized by cribriform strands and ribbons and demonstrates loss of nuclear SMARCB1 expression.
-The median age at diagnosis is 20 months.
-This tumor occurs more often in males, with a male-to-female ratio of 1.5 to 1.[6] - Embryonal tumor with multilayered rosettes (ETMR): Representing up to 20% of nonmedulloblastoma embryonal tumors, this subtype combines embryonal, rosette-forming, neuroepithelial brain tumors that were previously categorized as either embryonal tumor with abundant neuropil and true rosettes (ETANTR), ependymoblastoma, or medulloepithelioma.[4,7] ETMRs arise most commonly in young children (median age at diagnosis, 2-3 years) but may occur in older children.[5,7-11] - ETMRs are defined at the molecular level by high-level amplification of the microRNA cluster C19MC and by a gene fusion between TTYH1 and C19MC.[7,12,13] This gene fusion puts expression of C19MC under control of the TTYH1 promoter, leading to high-level aberrant expression of the microRNAs within the cluster.
+• Embryonal tumor with multilayered rosettes (ETMR): Representing up to 20% of nonmedulloblastoma embryonal tumors, this subtype combines embryonal, rosette-forming, neuroepithelial brain tumors that were previously categorized as either embryonal tumor with abundant neuropil and true rosettes (ETANTR), ependymoblastoma, or medulloepithelioma.[4,7] ETMRs arise most commonly in young children (median age at diagnosis, 2-3 years) but may occur in older children.[5,7-11]

+ETMRs are defined at the molecular level by high-level amplification of the microRNA cluster C19MC and by a gene fusion between TTYH1 and C19MC.[7,12,13] This gene fusion puts expression of C19MC under control of the TTYH1 promoter, leading to high-level aberrant expression of the microRNAs within the cluster.
 The World Health Organization (WHO) allows histologically similar tumors without C19MC alteration to be classified as ETMR, not otherwise specified (NOS).
-This subclass of tumors without C19MC alterations may harbor biallelic D1CER1 mutations. - Central nervous system (CNS) neuroblastoma with FOXR2 activation (CNS NB-FOXR2): Representing 10% to 15% of nonmedulloblastoma embryonal tumors, this tumor may occur in children younger than 3 years, but it more frequently occurs in older children.
+This subclass of tumors without C19MC alterations may harbor biallelic DICER1 variants.

+- Central nervous system (CNS) neuroblastoma with FOXR2 activation (CNS NB-FOXR2): Representing 10% to 15% of nonmedulloblastoma embryonal tumors, this tumor may occur in children younger than 3 years, but it more frequently occurs in older children.
 This subtype is characterized by genomic alterations that lead to increased expression of the transcription factor FOXR2.[4]
 CNS NB-FOXR2 is primarily observed in children younger than 10 years, and the histology of these tumors is typically that of CNS neuroblastoma or CNS ganglioneuroblastoma.[4,14] There is no single genomic alteration among CNS NB-FOXR2 tumors leading to FOXR2 overexpression, with gene fusions involving multiple FOXR2 partners identified.[4]
-Protein expression of SOX10 and ANKRD55 detected by immunohistochemistry has been proposed as a potential biomarker to differentiate CNS NB-FOXR2 tumors from related tumor types.[14]

-• CNS high-grade neuroepithelial tumor with BCOR alteration (CNS HGNET-BCOR): Representing up to 3% of nonmedulloblastoma embryonal tumors, this subtype is characterized by internal tandem duplications of BCOR,[4] a genomic alteration that is also found in clear cell sarcoma of the kidney.[15,16] While the median age at diagnosis is younger than 10 years, cases arising in the second decade of life and beyond do occur.[4]
+Protein expression of SOX10 and ANKRD55 detected by immunohistochemistry has been proposed as a potential biomarker to differentiate CNS NB-FOXR2 tumors from related tumor types.[14] - CNS high-grade neuroepithelial tumor with BCOR alteration (CNS HGNET-BCOR): Representing up to 3% of nonmedulloblastoma embryonal tumors, this subtype is characterized by internal tandem duplications of BCOR,[4] a genomic alteration that is also found in clear cell sarcoma of the kidney.[15,16] While the median age at diagnosis is younger than 10 years, cases arising in the second decade of life and beyond do occur.[4]

-Although not listed as separate entities in the 2021 WHO Classification of Tumours of the CNS, other nonmedulloblastoma embryonal tumors have also been described as separate entities, including the following:
+Although not listed as separate entities in the 2021 WHO Classification of Tumors of the CNS, other nonmedulloblastoma embryonal tumors have also been described as separate entities, including the following: